etiennedub/kt2-btn/README.md

 The Kindle need root access without password.

 ## Documentation
 The principle is really simple, every time someone presses the next page button, the ATtiny10 will send *sudo\nF\n* at 115200 bps on the Kindle Rx pin.
-The previous command will connect as *root* and execute the ***F*** program witch will simulate a touch press on the right side of the screen.
-The same thing is produce with the previous page button but the message will be *sudo\nB\n* witch will execute the ***B*** program.
+The previous command will connect as *root* and execute the ***F*** program which will simulate a touch press on the right side of the screen.
+The same thing is produced with the previous page button but the message will be *sudo\nB\n* which will execute the ***B*** program.

 ### Diagram